 The small focus spot of the laser allows for high accuracy in positioning the weld.
 The laser output has no “inertia” and can be stopped and restarted quickly, making it ideal for welding complex workpieces with NC beam movement technology.

 The non-contact atmosphere welding process involves a photon beam that delivers energy to the workpiece without any physical contact.
 This means that no external forces are applied to the workpiece, and the laser is not affected by magnetism or air.

 (2) Advantages of laser deep penetration welding

-2) Because the beam is easy to transmit and control, the welding gun and nozzle do not need to be replaced frequently, and there is no vacuum pumping required for electron beam welding, which significantly reduces the shutdown auxiliary time, so the load factor and production efficiency are high.
+The beam is easy to transmit and control, leading to less frequent replacement of the welding gun and nozzle, and no vacuum pumping is required for electron beam welding.
+This significantly reduces the auxiliary downtime and increases the load factor and production efficiency.

-4) Due to the low average heat input and high machining accuracy, the reprocessing cost can be reduced; In addition, the operation cost of laser welding is also low, which can reduce the workpiece processing cost.
+The low average heat input and high machining accuracy of laser welding help reduce the cost of reprocessing.
+In addition, the low operating cost of laser welding also helps reduce the overall processing cost of the workpiece.

 (3) Disadvantages of laser deep penetration welding

 We are sorry that this post was not useful for you!